-Green was convicted of murder.
-On appeal, Green argued the prosecutor’s opening statement was unfairly prejudicial.
-The Appellate Division reversed Greene’s conviction and ordered a new trial.
-The Supreme Court of NJ affirmed the Appellate Division.
+After a jury trial, the defendant was convicted of murder.
+On appeal, he argued the prosecutor’s opening statement was unfairly prejudicial.
+The Appellate Division reversed the conviction and ordered a new trial.
+The Supreme Court of NJ affirmed.

-At Green’s trial, the prosecutor opened to the jury that the State would call Greene’s grandmother as a witness, to whom he allegedly confessed his guilt in the shooting death of the victim.
+At Green’s trial, the prosecutor opened to the jury by claiming that the State would call the defendant’s grandmother as a witness because he allegedly confessed his guilt in the shooting death of the victim.
 The prosecutor gave a detailed description of the grandmother’s expected testimony and a prediction of the emotional struggle she would encounter as a witness against her grandson.
-Before trial, Greene’s grandmother recanted the statement that she gave to the police.
+Before trial, the defendant’s grandmother recanted the statement that she gave to the police.
 She also refused to testify.

-The Court held that the prosecutor’s detailed account of Greene’s incriminating statement to his grandmother was not likely forgotten by the jury, despite the trial court’s curative instruction.
-Greene did not receive a fair trial, particularly because the evidence against him was not overwhelming and the prosecutor’s opening had the capacity to tip the scales in favor of a conviction.
+The Court held that the prosecutor’s detailed account of the defendant’s incriminating statement to his grandmother was not likely forgotten by the jury, despite the trial court’s curative instruction.
+The defendant did not receive a fair trial, particularly because the evidence against him was not overwhelming and the prosecutor’s opening had the capacity to tip the scales in favor of a conviction.